 Author, blogger, and climate activist Leah Thomas founded the Intersectional Environmentalist to connect the environmental movement to social problems, especially within the context of racial injustice.
 She lives in California, has a degree in environmental science and policy, and has a book coming out soon.

-Thomas also posts excellent guides on how to avoid clothes with plastic microfibers, explains what people mean when they talk about a “circular economy”, and goes in on her favourite zero-waste items she keeps lying around her house.
+Thomas also posts excellent guides on how to avoid clothes with plastic microfibers, explains what people mean when they talk about a “circular economy”, and goes in on her favorite zero-waste items she keeps around her house.
 Surely 228,000 people can’t be wrong — follow her, immediately!

 5. Chelsea Yamase